This content has been brought to you in collaboration with Menopause experts and clinicians

 One of the ways we can manage stress and achieve emotional balance is by becoming more aware of what is going on in our bodies (and not just the bits that are unpleasant and we don’t want!).
 It is about developing an ongoing awareness to what our bodies are telling us, to begin to listen more respectfully and in turn respond more compassionately.

 The practice of mindfulness can really help with this.
 We can spend much of our days in our heads, lost in thought and on auto-pilot, which means we could be missing subtle cues that our body is giving us.
-As the mind and body are interconnected, clinical evidence has shown that hot flushes and night sweats, joint pain, muscle tension, and palpitations we might experience during menopause, can be managed by our minds.

 That is not to say that we can entirely control what happens to us during this time of change, but we may be able to mitigate the extent of the effect on us.
 Practicing regular breath work, yoga, t’ai chi, mindfulness, and sophrology are all proven ways to regulate and calm down the nervous system.